vast-data/go_s3tests/README.md

 It might also be useful for people implementing software that exposes an S3-like API.

-The test suite only covers the REST interface and uses [GO amazon SDK](https://aws.amazon.com/sdk-for-go/) version 1.11.364 and [Golang Environment setup](https://golang.org/doc/install).
+The test suite only covers the REST interface and uses [GO amazon SDK](https://aws.amazon.com/sdk-for-go/) and [Golang Environment setup](https://golang.org/doc/install).

 ### Get the source code